 While the definition of a sanctuary city may vary, in general, a sanctuary city is one that limits the amount of support local law officials have to give to assist federal immigration authorities in detaining and arresting illegal immigrants.
 The debate over the legality of sanctuary cities has hit an all-time high with recent executive orders put forth by the current administration.

 An experienced family law attorney will know how to navigate the judicial process with care for their undocumented clients.
-If you have a family law matter and would benefit from a free consultation with a trusted family law attorney, contact the knowledgeable team at Wilson Brown, PLLC.
+If you have a family law matter and would benefit from a free consultation with a trusted family law attorney in San Antonio, contact the knowledgeable team at Wilson Brown, PLLC.
 Our staff of friendly lawyers are well versed in family law matters and are happy to assist you with your family law questions, regardless of your immigration status.
 Give us a call today at (210) 787-4637.